Skip to content

 {path} → repo: {"isRepo":true,"repo":"<dir>","branch":"<b>","root":"<abs>","repoSlug":"<owner/repo>","defaultBranch":"<b>"} · non-repo: {"isRepo":false,"repoSlug":"","defaultBranch":""}

-• branch is resolved via symbolic-ref, so it works on an unborn HEAD (empty repo with no commits → the init branch name, e.g. master).
+• The daemon reads branch with symbolic-ref, so it works on an unborn HEAD (an empty repo gives the init branch name, e.g. master).
+A detached HEAD gives branch:"detached:<short-sha>".

-• root is the absolute repo top-level (git rev-parse --show-toplevel), so it stays the repo root even when path is a subdirectory (added by reference 7cbfa471; the 8de85faa baseline omitted it).
+• root is the absolute repo top-level (git rev-parse --show-toplevel).
+It stays the same even when path is a subdirectory (added by reference 7cbfa471).

-• defaultBranch is what refs/remotes/origin/HEAD points to (e.g. main); empty when origin/HEAD is unset.
+• defaultBranch is what refs/remotes/origin/HEAD points to.
+It is empty when refs/remotes/origin/HEAD is unset.

 git.status